iskae/YetAnotherWeather/README.md

 Currently the develop branch uses Dagger as DI.
 You can take a look at different implementation of most popular frameworks with following PRs:
 - [Dagger vs Kodein](https://github.com/iskae/YetAnotherWeather/pull/14/files)
 - [Dagger vs Koin](https://github.com/iskae/YetAnotherWeather/pull/13/files)

+In order to use the app, please get your API Key from [OpenWeatherMap](https://openweathermap.org/api) and put it in your local.properties file as `owm.apikey="YOUR_API_KEY"`